vicenteicc2008/LGOptimusL3Pkg/README.md

  - imbushuo for creating PrimeG2Pkg and also for the framebuffer patch
  - winocm for the iPhone4Pkg
  - cedesmith and others for creating the lk port for Leo
+ - n0d3 for the work on the sdcard driver in lk